 I thought I might find Christmas Day difficult – the first Christmas Day when I haven’t spent time with my mum, but John had organised a short break in St Andrews in Scotland, and it was lovely.
 The weather was perfect – sunny and bright but cold and frosty.
 The hotel was wonderful.
 We walked by the sea, explored St Andrews, made use of the hotel gym and pool, and shared excellent food and drink.
 The only time I shed tears was during our Christmas Day evening meal when John and I played charades in response to instructions in a cracker, and I cried because I was laughing so much!
 It was a great end to the year.

 And what of 2019?
 My #oneword2019 is ‘exhale’.
 I want to work a little less and to relax a little more; to spend even more time with those I love; to take it slightly easier now I am in my seventh decade.
 John and I are going to Thailand and we’re really looking forward to that.
 He is coming to Amsterdam and The Hague with me – an invitation to an international conference at the British School of the Netherlands has coincided with my birthday and so we have decided to turn this into another mini-break.
 I have various other work commitments already in my diary and I know I will continue to enjoy the work I do – speaking, reading about and commenting on educational leadership and taking part in events which celebrate diversity, including #WomenEd and #BAMEed.
-The launch of the #WomenEd book at the time of International Women’s Day in March will be good.
+The launch of the #WomenEd book to coincide with International Women’s Day in March will be good.
 I always relish the opportunity to support serving and aspiring leaders at all levels and am sure there will be the chance to do more of that in the year ahead.
 There will be more singing, reading and drinks and meals with friends and family.
 One of my goddaughters expects her first baby in January; another goddaughter is getting married in Dorchester in August, and we have also been invited to the summer wedding of one of my former Head Girls.
 We will enjoy catching up with friends and former students and staff.

 It will be a good year.